puruBHU/SpatialSoftmax_and_SoftArgmax/README.md

     K = 3  # No. of keypoints

     model = test_model(shape = (H,W,K), n_keys = K)
+    '''
+    Create a dummy variable (called data), Only one pixel location in each channel of data (i.e., K) has value equal to 1.
+Rest of the pixel values are zero.
+    This is two create an softmax like representation of data.
+    '''
     data = np.zeros((H,W,K), dtype = np.float32)
     gt = []